Vathana Keodouangdeth

 Vathana Keodouangdeth (born 28 January 1996) is a former Laotian footballer who played as a goalkeeper for the Laotian national team and Lao Toyota.

-In the absence of senior goalkeepers, Keodouangdeth played in all three of Laos' games at the 2014 AFC Challenge Cup.
+In the absence of senior goalkeepers, 18-year-old Keodouangdeth played in all three of Laos' games at the 2014 AFC Challenge Cup.

 In 2017, Keodouangdeth was banned for life from all football-related activities as a result of match fixing, along with 21 other players of Lao Toyota and the national team.